Alex2020201991/portfolio_DS/index.md

 **Project Objective:** Our goal is to predict whether the employees leave the company or not.

 **Quantifiable result:** We could Classify the type of tumor resulting in 86% accuracy using Logistic Regression and SMOTE.
-Rusult [**76%** accuracy](https://github.com/alesandrsokirka/employee_attrition_prediction/blob/main/employee.ipynb)
+Result [**76%** accuracy](https://github.com/alesandrsokirka/employee_attrition_prediction/blob/main/employee.ipynb)

 - LabelEncoder to handle categorical variables,
 - Quantile to normalize data by divide dataset into groups,